 LEARNING NOT TO WAIT FOR THE PERFECT TIME

 You’ll never feel like it’s the perfect time to start your business.
-Whether the fears are financially driven or your concern about business experience there will always be an excuse to wait.
+Whether the fears are financially driven or you’re concerned about not having enough business experience there will always be an excuse to wait.

 Don’t let the fear of competition keep you on the sidelines.
 It’s true that there will be others in your niche who are doing similar things.

-But by continuing to innovate and improve your product while providing excellent customer support and you are sure to outlast your competition in the years ahead.
+But by continuing to innovate and improve your product while providing excellent customer support, you are sure to outlast your competition in the years ahead.